-As of December 31, 2021, we had an accumulated deficit of \$248.8 million.
+As of December 31, 2022, we had an accumulated deficit of \$265.5 million.
 Since our inception, we have experienced a history of negative cash flows from operating activities.
 We anticipate that we will continue to incur losses for the foreseeable future as we continue our clinical trials.
 Further, we expect that we will need additional capital to continue to fund our operations.
+As of December 31, 2022, we had cash and cash equivalents of \$12.1 million.
+In addition to available cash and cash equivalents, we are evaluating several financing strategies to fund the on-going and future clinical trials of TTP399, including direct equity investments and the potential licensing and monetization of other Company programs.
+The Company received proceeds of \$12.0 million from the G42 promissory note on February 28, 2023 (See Note 20).

-As of December 31, 2021, we had cash and cash equivalents of \$13.4 million.
-Based on our current operating plan, we plan to rely on the remaining availability of \$37.3 million under our Controlled Equity OfferingsM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which we could offer and sell, from time to time shares of our Class A Common Stock (the "ATM Offering") and our ability to sell approximately 9.4 million shares of Class A Common Stock to Lincoln Park Capital Fund, LLC ("Lincoln Park") pursuant and subject to the limitations of the purchase agreement (the "LPC Purchase Agreement").
-However, the ability to use these sources of capital is dependent on a number of factors, including the prevailing market price of and the volume of trading in our Class A Common Stock.
+Based on our current operating plan, we may rely on the remaining availability of \$37.3 million under our Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which we could offer and sell, from time to time shares of our Class A common stock (the "ATM Offering") and our ability to sell approximately 9.4 million shares of Class A common stock to Lincoln Park Capital Fund, LLC ("Lincoln Park") pursuant and subject to the limitations of the purchase agreement (the "LPC Purchase Agreement").
+However, the ability to use these sources of capital is dependent on a number of factors, including the prevailing market price of and the volume of trading in our Class A common stock.
 In addition to available cash and cash equivalents and available funds discussed above, we are seeking possible additional partnering opportunities for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
 We are evaluating several financing strategies to fund our planned and ongoing clinical trials, including direct equity investments and future public offerings of our common stock.
 The timing and availability of such financing are not yet known.
 We are currently in active discussions with respect to financing, partnering and licensing transactions for the further development of TTP399, but we may not be successful in completing such transactions.
-These factors raise substantial doubt
+These factors raise substantial doubt about our ability to continue as a going concern.